Strengthening the Safety Net: Improving Access to High Quality Health Care in Michigan

 Eligibility criteria includes:

-- Be based in Michigan with a mission to serve low-income, uninsured, or underinsured patients
+- Be based in Michigan with a mission to serve low-income, uninsured, and underinsured patients

 - Be recognized by the Internal Revenue Service as a 501(c)(3) organization or be a community-based nonprofit organization paired with a 501(c)(3)